asolayman/asolayman.github.io/README.md

 # Presentation

 I am a PhD candidate in Computer Science, specializing in the application of AI to network security.
 I am set to defend my thesis in April 2024, where I’ve developed innovative frameworks for evaluating and enhancing machine learning-based intrusion detection systems.
-My research has equipped me with deep expertise in machine learning, data-driven security solutions, and adversarial attacks.
+My research has equipped me with deep expertise in machine learning and security solutions.
 I will be available to begin work in August 2024, aligning perfectly with the start of the cohort.

 # Education